Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

 \subsubsection{Experimental data}

-To compute spontaneous FFs as a function of arousal, the spontaneous blocks of each session were divided into 100 ms windows.
-Windows were then binned by average pupil diameter, using the same bins as the for the spectral analysis (Sec.~\ref{s:spectra_data}).
-To compute evoked FFs as a function of arousal, we parsed tone trials according to the average pupil diameter across the 100 ms window preceding stimulus onset, using the same pupil diameter bins as for the spontaneous data.
+To compute evoked FFs as a function of arousal, we computed the average pupil diameter across the 100 ms pre-stimulus period of each trial; trials were then split into ten groups according to the deciles of the pre-stimulus pupil diameter distribution (using the procedure described previously in ``\textit{\nameref{s:dprime}}").
+To compute spontaneous FFs, the spontaneous blocks of each session were divided into 100 ms windows, and the average pupil diameter was computed across each one; windows were then grouped by pupil diameter, using the same partitions as for the evoked data.
 This procedure ensured that spontaneous and evoked Fano factors were evaluated across similar pupil dilation ranges.
-To account for the differing numbers of windows and trials across pupil bins, we subsampled the data such that all pupil bins contained the same number of windows and trials per tone.
-In total, there were 7 sessions that thoroughly sampled a broad range of arousal states, defined as having at least 25 windows per pupil diameter bin in the spontaneous condition and at least 25 trials per pupil diameter bin and tone in the evoked condition.
+To account for differing numbers of windows and trials in each pupil decile partition, we subsampled the data such that all pupil partitions contained the same number of windows and trials per tone.